The Absinthe Drinker (Manet)

 The Absinthe Drinker (French: Le Buveur d'absinthe) is an early painting by Édouard Manet, executed c.
 1859, considered to be his first major painting and first original work.
-It is now in the collection of the Ny Carlsberg Glyptotek in Copenhagen, Denmark.
+It is now in the collection of the Ny Carlsberg Glyptotek, in Copenhagen.

 Background and history

-Manet became a student in the studio of Thomas Couture from 1850 but over time he grew to dislike his master's Salon style and thereafter set up his own studio in 1856.
+Manet became a student in the studio of Thomas Couture from 1850.
+However, he grew to dislike his master's Salon style and in 1856 set up his own studio.
 Little of Manet's earliest work survives and much may have been destroyed by Manet himself.

 The Absinthe Drinker is a full-length portrait of an alcoholic chiffonnier (rag-picker) named Collardet who frequented that area around the Louvre in Paris.
 Collardet is painted in mostly brown, grey and black tones.
-The subject is standing, wears a black top hat and is wrapped in a brown cloak, like an aristocrat; he leans on a ledge with the empty bottle discarded on the floor by his feet.
+He is standing, wears a black top hat and is wrapped in a brown cloak, like an aristocrat; he leans on a ledge with the empty bottle discarded on the ground by his feet.
 Manet later added a half-full glass of absinthe on the ledge.
 Influenced by the realism of Gustave Courbet, the work shows a mundane subject on a large scale, measuring 180.5 cm high by 105.6 cm wide.
-Manet may have taken inspiration from the poem Le Vin des chiffonniers ("The rag-pickers' wine") in Charles Baudelaire's 1857 collection Les Fleurs du mal, from the paintings of ordinary people by Diego Velázquez (particularly his paintings of Aesop and Menippus), and from Watteau's L'Indifférent.
+Manet may have been inspired by the poem Le Vin des chiffonniers ("The rag-pickers' wine") in Charles Baudelaire's 1857 collection Les Fleurs du mal, from the paintings of ordinary people by Diego Velázquez (particularly his paintings of Aesop and Menippus), and from Watteau's L'Indifférent.

-Near the completion of the painting, Manet showed the work to his former master.
+Nearing the completion of the painting, Manet showed it to his former master.
 Asked for his opinion, Couture is said to have retorted: "An absinthe drinker!
 And they paint abominations like that!
 My poor friend, you are the absinthe drinker.
-It is you who have lost your moral sense."
+It is you who have lost your moral sense".